wfchiang/davic/README.md

-# Data Validation in Cloud
+# DAVIC: Don't Ask Why I Named it as DAVIC

-Hmm... let's see how far I can go
+**Davic** framework allows you to transit computations in networks.
+Cool?
+(Nah...
+I think it is cool.)